 Though the Tuareg are virtually all Sunni Muslim, they have a reputation among other Muslims for being lukewarm in their faith.
-They practice a passive form of Islam, infused with local superstitions and magic.
+They practice a passive form of Islam, infused with folk beliefs and magic.
 Most do not even celebrate the most important Muslim fast of Ramadan.
 Protective charms or amulets are commonly worn.
 Many also believe in jinnis, which are-according to Muslim legend-spirits capable of assuming human or animal form and exercising supernatural influence over people.
 There are a number of marabouts (those of the "holy class") living among the Tuareg, some of whom run Islamic schools.

-There are currently no known Tuareg Christians living in Burkina Faso.
 Evangelistic tools are needed to provide the Gospel.
 Prayer is the key to reaching these precious people with the Gospel.

 * Pray that missions agencies and churches will accept the challenge of adopting and reaching the Tuareg.

 * Pray that Gospel broadcasts will soon be produced in the Tamasheq Timbuktu language.

 * Ask the Lord to send loving Christians from others parts of Africa to Burkina Faso to share the Gospel with the Tuareg.

 * Pray that God will grant wisdom and favor to missions agencies focusing on the Tuareg.

 * Ask the Lord to save key leaders among the Tuareg who will boldly declare the Gospel.